 {} or in component separation methods.

-Given the fraction of the sky used for the estimation of cosmological parameters ($f_{\mathrm{sky}}\simlt0.5$) and that CO is only significant in less than $1\,\%$ of the sky for these high Galactic latitudes, simply masking the CO-emitting regions is the course of action taken in cosmological studies with \Planck.
+Given the fraction of sky used for the estimation of cosmological parameters ($f_{\mathrm{sky}}\simlt0.5$) and the fact that CO is significant over less than $1\,\%$ of the sky for these high Galactic latitudes, simply masking the CO-emitting regions is the course of action taken in cosmological studies with \Planck.